A stochastic Stefan-type problem under first-order boundary conditions: Application: Limit Order Book Models

 where the noise $\xi_t(x)$ is white in time but colored in space.
-Let us motivate the terms of~\eqref{eq:smbplob} separately. \begin{itemize} \item A large amount of transactions due to market makers and high frequency traders is covered by cancellations or readjustments of orders in the book.
+Let us motivate the terms of~\eqref{eq:smbplob} separately.
+Note that for the effects which are due to market makers we mainly follow \cite{bouchaudSMBP} but also include stochastic forcing terms which have contribution to the total volume. \begin{itemize} \item A large amount of transactions due to market makers and high frequency traders is covered by cancellations or readjustments of orders in the book.
 On one hand, the individual adjustments average out and yield diffusive behaviour in the order book, described by the diffusion coefficients $\eta_+$ and $\eta_-$, see also \cite{bouchaudSMBP}. \item On the other hand, following \cite{bouchaudSMBP}, collective readjustments of market participants are due to public available information.
 Here, this happens at rate $f_{+\slash -}(\abs{x-p_*(t)}, v(t,x))$.
 Assuming that orders are tendentially shifted into the direction of the mid price, we expect $f_+$, $f_- \geq 0$. \item $\alpha_+$ and $\alpha_-$ are the cancellation rates for buy and sell side respectively.
 We assume that cancellation in the order book is proportional to the number of orders at the respective level. \item The average limit order arrivels of institutional or private investors are modelled by $g_+$ and $g_-$.
 We assume their contribution is due to external forces and independent of the order book state, see also~\cite[Fig 1]{lehalle}. \item $\sigma_+$ and $\sigma_-$ are the volatilities of proportional trading activity which is not averaged out in the model.
 In particular, $\sigma_{\pm}$ is allowed to depend on the distance to the mid price and thus, could incorporate higher order submission and cancellation rates close to the mid price.
 On the other hand, the impact of the noise will vanish far away from the mid price.
 Moreover, the empirical data in \cite{lehalle} indicate that volatility in the queues increases with lengths of the queues. \end{itemize} For a detailed explanation of the diffusive drift behaviour see~\cite[Appendix 1]{bouchaudSMBP}. \begin{example} [Burger's equation] We impose the assumption that market makers, or high frequency traders, in general, are the more tempted to move their order, the worse their actual position in the current queue is.
 Simplifying this, the rate at which orders are rearranged collectively should be proportional to the amount of orders in the respective bucket.
 Mathematically, this corresponds to the choice $f_{+\slash -}(x,v) := c_{+\slash -} v$, for $x$, $v\in \R$, $c_+>0$, $c_- <0$, and we get an extension of the classical viscous Burger's equation, see also Example~\ref{ex:burger}. \end{example}

 \begin{example} Extending the model we replace the assumption that collective readjustments tend into the direction to the mid price by the following.
 Agents with a position at the end of the queue aim to get into a better position and thus readjust their order to a price level with a shorter queue.
 To capute this we make the sign in front of the rate $f_{+\slash -}$ dependent on $\ddx v$, namely